How to type accented letters

 Tip: Computers that use any of most Western European languages, such as English, Spanish, French, German, and Italian, will work fine for any of those other languages without needing to change any additional settings.
 For other languages, you may need to change settings before EclipseCrossword will allow those letters, or you might not be able to use text in that language at all.
 For more information, see What languages does EclipseCrossword support?

 You have several options for entering words and clues in other languages.
-These suggestions will work in almost any program on your computer, not just EclipseCrossword.
+These suggestions will work in almost any app on your computer, not just EclipseCrossword.

 Using words from web pages or other documents